spectralnanodiamond/ImageTextureFinder/README.md

 # ImageTextureFinder
 A project to create an easy-to-use way of finding areas of common patterns and structures within an image.
 Should work on any image, designed for use on any biological images including DAPI, IMC and H&E.

+Ben's attempt to make a parallel version using joblib is in the other branch 'B_parallel'.

 A test image file is current located here: https://zenodo.org/record/7821268#.ZDaHS3bMIuU